oddbird/oddleventy/content/services/development.md

   text: See work samples »
   url: /work/
 summary: |
   **We integrate design and development in an agile process**, so you only need to hire one team – completely focused on achieving your goals with smooth and efficient progress from concept to launch and beyond.
 Starting from user needs, we collaborate with you to deliver usable features quickly and efficiently.

-  We provide expertise across a range of technologies, including **Python/Django**, accessible **HTML**, modern **Sass/CSS**, **Vue**, **Node**, **Backbone/Marionette**, and more.
+  We provide expertise across a range of technologies, including **Python/Django**, accessible **HTML**, modern **Sass/CSS**, **React**, **Vue**, **Node**, and more.
 ---

 {% import 'embed.macros.njk' as embed %}